 - Pants – check

-Make the most of the time if you are early – now’s your chance to go over the offside rule you wanted to teach him during the game you’re now missing!
+Make the most of the time if you’re early – now’s your chance to go over the offside rule you wanted to teach him during the game you’re now missing!

 4. Re-Read The Child’s Birthday Party Invite

-Before you go blazing into the sports hall or back yard where you hear the commotion, re-read the invite.
+Before you go blazing into the sports hall or back yard, re-read the invite.

 Make sure you’re in the right place.
 Don’t be that parent who took their kid to the wrong party! (the writer denies this ever happened).

-After all, some of these big spaces have more than one party going on and, in your head, one group of wild-eyed sugar crazed kids look like the next, right?
+After all, some of these big spaces have more than one party going on and one group of wild-eyed sugar crazed kids looks just like the next, right?

 Here’s a trick that will help avoid that 1000-yard stare while you’re figuring out if it was Sarah, Sally, Sophie or Samantha that you chatted with at the party.